mcaliman/mcaliman.github.io/_posts/en/R/2016-01-10-r-lang-intro-1.md

 As with any other programming language, when you decide to create an object, any pre-existing object with the same name will be overwritten.

-An important note: R is case sensitive, so the `X` object is not the `x` object (exactly as happens in C or Java and Python for example, and unlike in SQL where select is equivalent to Select or SELECT).
+An important note: R is case sensitive, so the `X` object is not the `x` object (exactly as with C or Java and Python for example, and unlike in SQL where select is equivalent to Select or SELECT).

 If we try to call an object that hasn't been created yet, we get the message